gacetta/notes/SASS.md

 ---
 ## Float
-floating elements lose their height
+---
+The `float` CSS property places an element on the left or right side of its container, allowing text and inline elements to wrap around it.
+The element is removed from the normal flow of the page, though still remaining a part of the flow (in contrast to `absolute positioning`).

+### How Floating Elements are Positioned
+As mentioned above, when an element is floated, it is taken out of the normal flow of the document (though still remaining part of it).
+It is shifted to the left, or right, until it touches the edge of its containing box, or another floated element.

+A floated element is at least as tall as its tallest nested floated children.
+We gave the parent width: 100% and floated it to ensure it is tall enough to encompass its floated children, and to make sure it takes up the width of the parent so we don't have to clear its adjacent sibling.

+In other words, if a container element only contains `floated` elements, that container element sees itself as having no height.

+### Clearfix
-clearfix method fixes this problem.
+The clearfix method fixes the problem of floated content having no height.
 Simply add a class to the parent container named `clearfix`.
 Then use `.clearfix::after{}` to create an element after that gives the container height.

     <nav class='clearfix'>
       <ul class="navigation">